bnksn/GameOfLife/README.md

 ## How to run

+- Download GameOfLife and initialBoard.txt from the releases section.
+- Modify initialBoard.txt to your liking.
+See the "examples" directory for inspiration.
+- Run GameOfLife with arguments *pathToInitialBoard* *numIterations* *delayInMs*, i.e. "./GameOfLife initialBoard.txt 100 20".
+You might need to do "chmod +x GameOfLife" beforehand.

+## How to compile

-- cd into the root directory
+- cd into the root directory.
-- "cmake -B ./build -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake"
+- "cmake -B ./build -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake".
-- "cmake --build ./build/"
+- "cmake --build ./build/".
-- "./build/GameOfLife ../initialBoard.txt _numIterations_ _delayInMs_"